digitalronin/defi-stake-yield-brownie/README.md

 My code and tests are a little different from those in the course, but the overall results should be the same.

-I'm using the Rinkeby networkk, rather than Kovan, for my deployments; mainly because Rinkeby test Ether is [easier to get](https://faucet.rinkeby.io/) than Kovan Ether.
+I'm using the Rinkeby network, rather than Kovan, for my deployments; mainly because Rinkeby test Ether is [easier to get](https://faucet.rinkeby.io/) than Kovan Ether.

 ## Pre-requisites